Sergeon/async-await-transpilation-example/README.md

 ##setup
 `yarn`

+then

 `npm run blundle`

 ##contents
 Four javascript files are generated with to `/js/bin/` with some examples on how callbacks, promises and async/await code works.
 Also, four html pages are provided within `/html/` that demonstrate how blocking javascript code interacts with animations and how the async/await 'blocking' code doesn't.